Master of Science in Kinesiology (MSc)

 You are encouraged to take as many courses as necessary to get the basic knowledge you will need for your research.
 The following courses meet the minimum requirements for the program.

-- One graduate-level 3 credit course in Statistics (such as KNES 609 - Introductory Statistics for Kinesiology Students).
+- One graduate-level 3 credit course in Analysis (such as KNES 609 – Statistical Techniques in Kinesiology or KNES 610 – Qualitative Research Analysis).

 - One graduate-level 3 credit course in Research Methods (such as KNES 611 - Research Methods and Design in Sport and Fitness).